menggf/tsd/README.md

 # Q & A：
     1. When to use TSD?
-     A: When (a) the studied genome (e.g. Hela genome), transgene vector or virus (e.g. HBV) has complex recombination or rearrangement, which makes it impossible to uncover the complex organization stucture using NGS or read it out directly using long reads (e.g. PacBio).  (b) Long reads is sequenced (e.g.
-     PacBio Platform), TSD can be used to identify the composition of the complex structure.
+     A: When (a) the studied genome has complex recombination or rearrangement, or the genome is injected with transgene vectors or infected by viruses (e.g. HBV), the host genome usually carries complex structure, e.g. multiple rearrangements in a single integration, which makes it impossible to uncover the complex organization stucture using NGS or read it out directly using long reads (e.g. PacBio).  (b) Long reads is sequenced (e.g. PacBio Platform), TSD can be used to identify the composition of the complex structure.
      One example is displayed in Figure 1 in the submitted paper (link), where the HBV viruses have complex rearrangement before their integration in the human genome.
 In this example, the integrated HBV includes 6 HBV fragments, spanning about 3000 bp.
 In PacBio sequencing data, no long read covers the whole region.